d0k3/EmuNAND9/README.md

 # EmuNAND9Tool
-EmuNAND SD formatter & manager for the 3DS console aka "The last nail in the coffin of GW software for non GW users"
+Open source EmuNAND SD formatter & manager for the 3DS console aka.
+"The last nail in the coffin of GW software for non GW users"

 ## How to run this?
 You can only use this if your 3DS FW is <= 9.2.
 There are multiple ways of running this: